How to Send Emails to MemberPress Members in WordPress

 If you only want to send the email to members of specific memberships, use the “Restrict to Memberships” setting.
 And if to specific members, use the “Restrict to Selected Members” setting.

-If you want to send the email to members of specific memberships as well as selected members, use both the “Restrict to Memberships” and “Restrict to Selected Members” settings.
+If you want to send the email to members of specific memberships and selected members, use both the “Restrict to Memberships” and “Restrict to Selected Members” settings.

 When you are done, click the “Save Changes” button to enable the “Send Newsletter” button that you will click when you finally decide it’s time to send the email.